Actyx/Actyx/web/developer.actyx.com/blog/2021-06-23-actyx-2-0-0-release.md

 The Events API is what was formerly known as the Event Service.
 It is the core of Actyx and offers users the ability to publish, query, and subscribe to events.
-New functionality includes:

-- support for tag-based queries instead of name and semantics
+The major update for the Events API is the support for tag-based queries instead of name and semantics.
-- subscribe to events monotonically, i.e. with the guarantee that whenever the service learns about events that need to be sorted earlier than an event that has already been delivered the stream ends with a time travel message

 ### Node API